Tedlion/llvm-project/clang-tools-extra/class-wrapper/README.md

 ### Std Lib Functions
 Functions declared in system headers should never be wrapped.
 How to distinguish those functions?

+---> Check the path of header file where the functions declare.
+If the function is not declared in user dir, it supposed to be std lib functions, and should not be wrapped.

+### Should source files be parsed as C++?
+#### Pros:
+- Some platform-dependent functions are implemented with c++ std lib, such as functions in n_atomic.h.
+#### Cons:
+- We need to change compile command from the compilation database.
+- Some casting is not allowed in C++, "-fpermissive" is required to avoid compiling errors.
+#### Current Solution:
+- Parse all source files as C.
+- Regard n_atomic.h as system header, so that functions declared in it will not be wrapped or removed.

 ### Math Functions
 Some functions do not rely on status.